Award Presentation and Lecture

 - Nominee publication: One published paper that best characterizes the nominee’s intellectual and conceptual contribution to the field of bioethics

 The nomination packet, comprised of the items listed above, should be compiled into a single PDF document.
-The nomination packet must be sent to Karen Frumovitz (email@example.com) by July 30, 2021.
+Send the nomination packet to Karen Frumovitz (firstname.lastname@example.org) no later than Aug.
+1, 2022.
 The entire nomination packet must be sent in one email.
+Late applications will not be accepted.

 The Selection Committee members will video interview the top three candidates and choose an award recipient.